CANADIAN AEROSPACE

 Picture

-The Lancs used to fly so low over their house that my father said they could almost touch them-60 years later, brother Jan demonstrates...
+The Lancs used to fly so low over their house that my father said they could almost touch them-60 years later, his brother Jan demonstrates...

 Picture